 Healthcare organizations typically have multiple sources of revenue, each with its complexities:

-• Government Reimbursements: These are payments from health programs like Medicare and Medicaid.
-They form a significant portion of revenue for many healthcare providers but come with strict compliance requirements.
+- Government Reimbursements: These are payments from health programs like Medicare and Medicaid.
+They form significant revenue for many healthcare providers but come with strict compliance requirements.

 The Importance of Accurate Billing and Coding